 If you are from outside the EU/EEA area, you are required to pay tuition fees for bachelor’s and master’s level programmes which are taught in English.
 The annual tuition fee depends on the university and the degree programme, varying between 4,000€ and 18,000€ approximately (2019/20).
 You can check the tuition fee of the programme you wish to apply to in the Studyinfo.fi programme description, or with the university offering the programme.

-There are some tuition fee exemption rules - use the "Am I required to pay tuition fees?" checklist at Studyinfo.fi to find out if these apply to you; for example if you are already residing permanently in Finland.
+There are some tuition fee exemption rules - use the checklist at the tuition fees info section of Studyinfo.fi to find out if these apply to you.

 On doctoral level tuition fees are not charged, regardless of your nationality.